-Currently, Eimear works as an Assistant Psychologist in the University of Limerick Counselling service and hopes to pursue a career in Clinical Psychology
+Currently, Eimear works as an Assistant Psychologist in the University of Limerick Counselling service and will begin training in Clinical Psychology in September 2022.

-Kinza is an Occupational Therapy student in the National University of Ireland, Galway.
-She completed the HRB Studentship in the summer of 2020 under the supervision of Dr Sinéad Hynes and Jackie Fox.
+Kinza completed the HRB Studentship in the summer of 2020 under the supervision of Dr Sinéad Hynes and Jackie Fox.

-The research project titled “Dating with a diagnosis: the lived experience of people with Multiple Sclerosis” was presented at the virtual ECTRIMS conference and is currently pending publication.
+The research project titled “Dating with a diagnosis: the lived experience of people with Multiple Sclerosis” was presented at ECTRIMS conference 2021 and published in Sexuality and Disability.